jesse_the_k: Robot dog from original Doctor Who (k9 to the rescue)

 Of the 2500 prefab houses made before the company went bankrupt, 16 were in Madison, most in neighborhoods near my house.
 The owner of the nearest had no success renting it, and sought a demolition permit.
 The city asked that he take the house apart and make it available to other Lustron owners. and that’s why there’s a small-house construction set on Chatham Terrace.

-Use http://www.lustronlocator.com to see if there’s one near you.
+Visit the WBM archive of http://www.lustronlocator.com to see if there’s one near you.

 jesse_the_k: White woman riding black Quantum 4400 powerchair off the right edge, chased by the word "powertool" (JK 56 powertool)